 The 2001 "Hudd" memo was inexplicably not followed up and the failure of Network Rail to appreciate the information at their disposal in a culture of "corporate blindness" impacted on the fine given.

 It was clear that as Network Rail largely rely on public funds; the Judge bore in mind that a swingeing fine could impact on the service to the public.
 Without this consideration, the fine may have been significantly higher.

-Terry Lee and Daniel O'Keeffe of Russell-Cooke's personal injury team represented the families of the girls in successful civil cases against Network Rail.
+Terry Lee of Russell-Cooke's personal injury team represented the families of the girls in successful civil cases against Network Rail.
 Through painstaking research Terry and Daniel located the occurrence books which had been in the possession of the British Transport Police.
 These documents were crucial in achieving settlements for the families.
 During the civil cases the "Hudd memo" and the July 2005 risk assessment were not disclosed.